What is a ZEV?

 - PHEVs: Plug-in Hybrid Electric Vehicles, which have a limited electric range and a range-extending gasoline engine

-- FCEVs: Hydrogen Fuel Cell Vehicles, which are powered by electricity stored in hydrogen fuel
+- FCEVs: Hydrogen Fuel Cell Electric Vehicles, which are powered by electricity stored in hydrogen fuel

 Transportation is the dominant source of carbon emissions in California.
-Recent State of California legislation and executive orders call for California to address Climate Change and make changes in the way we use energy:
+Gasoline and diesel engines are responsible for 80 percent of the nitrogen oxide and particulate matter emissions statewide.
+ZEVS are an essential part of the State’s climate mitigation strategy, Recent State of California legislation and executive orders call for California to address Climate Change and make changes in the way we use energy:

 The movement to increase ZEVs on the roads is supported by State, National, and International collaboration.
-Read more about these collaborative efforts, including the Governors ZEV Action Plan, and the Multi-State ZEV Task Force.
-Caltrans is also part of the Transport Decarbonisation Alliance, which seeks to increase ZEV use among other strategies.
+Read more about these collaborative efforts, including the Governors ZEV Action Plan Priorities Update, and the Multi-State ZEV Task Force.
+Caltrans is also part of the Transport Decarbonization Alliance, which seeks to increase ZEV use among other strategies.

-The Department's ZEV Program supports goals contained in the Governor's ZEV Action Plan, a roadmap for meeting Executive Orders B-16-12 and B-48-18.
+The Department's ZEV Program supports goals contained in the Governor's ZEV Action Plan, a roadmap for meeting Executive Orders B-16-12, B-48-18 and N-19-19.
 The five parts of the ZEV program are:

 - Fleet Vehicles